Enterprise Cloud Adoption Strategy for Seamless Migration to Cloud

 • ROI and Cost Structure: Cost is often a concern for businesses moving to the cloud.
 They have the experience of investing one-time for on-premise solutions, whereas cloud models are based on recurring costs.
 The on-premise deployment also has hidden expenses of maintaining and upgrading them regularly.
 Contrarily, the cloud eliminates these expenses and is comparatively cost-effective in the long run.

 • Skill Gaps: The lack of in-house cloud expertise poses a significant challenge for companies.
-According to Statista[4], a lack of qualified staff is the biggest challenge to faster cloud adoption.
-You can overcome it by building a cross-functional cloud team or partnering with a cloud adoption specialist company to manage the transition and infrastructure costs.
+A lack of qualified staff is the biggest challenge to faster cloud adoption.
+You can overcome it by building a cross-functional cloud team or partnering with a cloud consultant to manage the transition and infrastructure costs.

-Here are some tips that can help you create an effective enterprise cloud adoption strategy:
+Here are some best practices that can help you create an effective enterprise cloud adoption strategy:

 Continuous Custom Code Delivery

 Businesses need continuous software development and agile DevOps practices to compete effectively in the digital space.
-You can build a successful cloud strategy by prioritizing infrastructure-as-a-service (IaaS) and containers to support agile development and enable continuous delivery.
+You can build a successful strategy for cloud adoption by prioritizing infrastructure-as-a-service (IaaS) and containers to support agile development and enable continuous delivery.

 Determine Migration Priorities